 Nominal damages may be awarded under Title VII.
 See, e.g., Bailey v.
 Runyon, 220 F.3d 879, 882 (8th Cir.
 2000) (nominal damages are appropriately awarded where a Title VII violation is proved even though no actual damages are shown).
 See generally, Availability of Nominal Damages in Action Under Title VII of Civil Rights Act of 1964, 143 A.L.R.Fed.
 269 (1998).
 An instruction on nominal damages is proper when the plaintiff has failed to present evidence of actual injury.
 However, when the plaintiff has presented evidence of actual injury and that evidence is undisputed, it is error to instruct the jury on nominal damages, at least if the nominal damages instruction is emphasized to the exclusion of appropriate instructions on compensatory damages.
 Thus, in Pryer v.
 C.O.
 3 Slavic, 251 F.3d 448, 452 (3d Cir.
 2001), the district court granted a new trial, based partly on the ground that because the plaintiff had presented “undisputed proof of actual injury, an instruction on nominal damages was inappropriate.”
 In upholding the grant of a new trial, the Court of Appeals noted that “nominal damages may only be awarded in the absence of proof of actual injury.”
 Id. at 453.
 The court observed that the district court had “recognized that he had erroneously instructed the jury on nominal damages and failed to inform it of the availability of compensatory damages for pain and suffering.”
 Id.
 Accordingly, the court held that “[t]he court’s error in failing to instruct as to the availability of damages for such intangible harms, coupled with its emphasis on nominal damages, rendered the totality of the instructions confusing and misleading.”
 Id. at 454.

 Nominal damages may not exceed one dollar.
 See Mayberry v.
 Robinson, 427 F. Supp.
 297, 314 (M.D.
-Pa.1977) (“It is clear that the rule of law in the Third Circuit is that nominal damages may not exceed $1.00.”) (citing United States ex rel.
+Pa.1977) (“It is clear that the rule of law in the Court of Appeals is that nominal damages may not exceed $1.00.”) (citing United States ex rel.
 Tyrrell v.
 Speaker, 535 F.2d 823, 830 (3d Cir.1976)).